danieljai/homelab/diagram/readme.md

 # Homelab Network Diagram

 Welcome to my homelab network diagram repository!
-This diagram highlights the architecture and design of my homelab setup, showcasing my skills in virtualization, containerization, and application services for personal use.
+This diagram highlights the architecture and design of my homelab setup, documenting the use of virtualization, containerization, and application services for personal use.

 ## What You'll Find Here